robotest2/Sound/README.md

 Plug.dj - Room Admin Script
 ======
 This is meant to help administer the room, and let all users and staff have commands.
+If you want to use this, fork it and credit me and put the license in somewhere.
+The license file can be found [here](https://github.com/Pr0Code/Sound/master/blob/LICENSE)

 http://plug.dj/astroparty

 Commands
 -----
-A full list can be found [here](https://googledrive.com/host/0B72VPqCAljwESjhjejMtNlNBRkE/)
+A full list can be found [there](https://googledrive.com/host/0B72VPqCAljwESjhjejMtNlNBRkE/)

 Here is a list of commands (they are current, unless i get too lazy to update :p)